SteveALee/fullmeasure-blog/source/_posts/practice-with-alexa.md

 Like Transcribe!, Song Master has excellent keyboard control, meaning we could use venerable [AutoHotkey](https://www.autohotkey.com/) to automate it.
 But what makes Song Master even more interesting for Alexa control is it has remote control features with MIDI or OSC (Open Source Control) connectivity.
 In particular, OSC is ideal for programmatic control in a software and internet context.
 BTW Transcribe! has scripting and that might provide an alternative mechanism for control, if it can be triggered and parameterised.

-## "Alexa ask Trigger Command to run toggle playing"
+## "Alexa ask Trigger Command to run toggle playing" with TRIGGERcmd

 So the goal is to start and stop playing in Song Master with a voice Command via its OSC support.
 TRIGGERcmd can provide the Alexa skill and system integration.
 I then only need to create a way to talk OSC to Song Master

 My overall impression of Trigger command is good.
-Maybe it lacks a little professional polish.
-For example the docs are hidden, requiring a web search.
-But I easily figured it out and configured it as I wanted.
+The control panel is easy to use and contains useful features for dubugging and sharing.
+I easily figured it out and configured it as I wanted.
 It appears to be a one man team behind it so the SLA is unknown, but size of company is no guarantee of stability or support :D.

 The free version is limited to one trigger a minute which is hopeless for debugging and limiting for practice.
-Debugging largely a matter of locally invoking commands and the subscription is cheap enough anyway.
+That said, debugging largely a matter of locally invoking commands and the subscription is cheap enough anyway ($20).

 Several Alexa skills are provided.
 Three provide differing skill invocation names: "Trigger Command", "Trigger C M D" (I had to work that out) and "TC".
 They alow a single parameter to be passed with "Alexa ask TC to run XXX with parameter YYY".
 The other skill uses Alexa home automation to create a virtual device per command that can be turned on and off by voice so that the command gets a parameter value of "on" or "off".
 Perhaps other parameter types will eventually become available, like percentage.

-The Windows agent is configured using a text editor (kept locking up) or a GUI.
-For each command, the voice name to run from Alexa is defined as is the Windows command to run.
+The Windows agent is configured using a text editor (kept locking up, but you can edit the config file directly) or a GUI.
+For each command, the voice name to run from Alexa is defined as is the Windows command line to run.
 The Windows command appears to be passed to cmd in a new shell, as you'd expect.
-A somewhat convoluted mechanism is also provided to return speech to Alexa via a HTTP post to a TRIGGERcmd endpoint using curl (not part of Windows).
+A somewhat convoluted mechanism is also provided to return speech to Alexa via a HTTP post to a TRIGGERcmd endpoint using curl (which is still not part of Windows).

 In the following config 'voice' and 'command' are the two main values.
-The othees were set by the GUI editor when creating the command.
+The others were set by the GUI editor when creating the command.

 ```json
  {